unreal-garden/unreal-garden-site/README.md

 - [ ] Need custom static teaser/preview screenshots for every page that includes the title text and logo.
   - [ ] Create script that makes static images of each page's header, saves them somewhere.
 Use the article slug as ID.
   - [ ] Change header matter to point to it, or include them automatically based on slug.
-  - [ ] Existing images should be replaced so they no longer say "benui" in the bottom-left
+  - [ ] Existing images should be replaced so they no longer say "benui" in the bottom-left.
 - [ ] Update bits.yml site preview script to output preview images as compressed .webp and not .png.
 Some files are large.
 - [ ] Make an Unreal Garden fork of [benui-dev/UE-Specifier-Docs](https://github.com/benui-dev/UE-Specifier-Docs/), change the site to use that.
+- [ ] Update bots to use Unreal Garden.
+- [ ] Create Unreal Garden Mastodon account.

+### Bots

+- [ ] Create and run bots that automatically post to Bsky/Mastodon/Discord when new content is added to the site.
+- [ ] Refactor bot-bsky.json and bot-mastodon.json to have minimal duplicated code.
+- [ ] Update existing bots to add pictures with posts.

 ### Front-End HTML/CSS